currocam/IdentityByDescentDispersal.jl/README.md

 ## Simulations

 To this date, it is not entirely clear under which regimes the diffusion approximation breaks.
-We advise researchers to use simulations to adequately their expectations and guide their analysis using simulated datasets, especially when choosing the identity-by-descent detection software.
+We advise researchers to use simulations to adequate their expectations and guide their analysis using simulated datasets, especially when choosing the identity-by-descent detection software.

 We provide a set of simulations of population genetics simulations in a continuous space that use forward-in-time simulations (with SLiM), tree-sequence recording, and coalescent simulation (Haller et al., 2019; Baumdicker et al., 2022; Haller & Messer, 2023).
 These simulations can be found in the [simulations directory](simulations/README.md) and can be used as templates.